Cadillac Muzik

-Cadillac Muzik is an American Psychedelic Soul/Funk & Alternative Hip Hop band from San Antonio, Texas which specializes in music producing, live performance, & songwriting.
-The band is composed of San Antonio-based artists Beseja "CaddyMack" Moses and Scott "DaddyDvil" Campbell.
+Cadillac Muzik is an American psychedelic soul/funk & alternative hip hop band from San Antonio, Texas, which specializes in music producing, live performance, & songwriting.
+The band is composed of San Antonio-based artists Beseja B. "CaddyMack" Moses and Scott Anthony "DaddyDvil" Campbell.
 Cadillac Muzik was inspired by Moses' uncle Jimmy Sampson, who was a member of Ohio Players.
-The collective sees themselves as modern-day leaders of new age soul, blazing a trail for new independent funk & soul music creatives to be recognized.

-Raised on the east and west side of San Antonio, Moses and Campbell got their start rapping with family members in the group THK (Texas Hard Knocks) in 2003 until ultimately finding their Southern hip-hop soul sound in 2010.
-They have released 18 albums, EP's and singles since 2012.
+Raised on the east and west sides of San Antonio, Moses and Campbell got their start rapping with family members in the group THK (Texas Hard Knocks) in 2003 until ultimately finding their Southern Soul sound in 2010.
 According to San Antonio Express-News, Cadillac Muzik is one of San Antonio's most powerful black artists.
-Their music has played a major role in shaping the city's sound.

 Music career

 2014–2017

 In 2014, the band released FunkyLand.
 The band released Vibration in 2016, followed by Mind Play in 2017.
 Mind Play has charted #8 on the European Indie Top 200 Charts and number 40 on the DRT National Airplay Top 150 chart.
 Cadillac Muzik has also made appearances on San Antonio Current Magazine in May 2017, and Texas Public Radio in August 2017 as well.